Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 1. Marie Gale

 The label requirements for Connecticut are the same as for all states.
 See the Quick Labeling FAQ for the details.
-Information is covered in more detail in my book, available from Amazon or on the FDA website.
+Information is covered in more detail in my book, Soap and Cosmetic Labeling (that’s a link to my page on Amazon) or on the FDA website.

 1. Marie Gale